CityUHK-CALAS/cityuhk-calas.github.io/content/news/23-06-28-promotion-associate-provost/index.md

 ---
-title: "Congratulations to Prof. Ray for promotion to Associate Provost (Digital Learning) at CityU"
+title: "Congratulations to Prof. Ray for promotion to Associate Provost (Digital Learning) at CityUHK"
 date: 2023-06-28
 reading_time: false
 share: false